-The strategy includes an action programme for the period 2014-2017 (a renewed action programme will be presented in autumn 2020).
-The action programme focused on efforts for improving the situation for young people whose social, participatory, educational och health related conditions were more severe compared to other young people.
-A specific target group in the youth strategy is young people between 16 and 20 years of age, who are not in education and have not completed secondary or equivalent education.
+The previous action programme focused on efforts for improving the situation for young people whose social, participatory, educational och health related conditions were more severe compared to other young people.

 Also with a clear focus on social inclusion, the Swedish Government presented in 2015 a strategy for young people who neither work nor study, Vägar framåt - strategi för unga som varken arbetar eller studerar (Ways forward - a strategy for young people who neither work nor study).
-The strategy presents measures the government has taken or will take in the years 2015-2018, for young people in such positions.
-See section 1.3, National Youth Strategy, for more information.
+The strategy presented measures the government has taken 2015-2018.

-The overall aim of the strategy was to improve opportunities for young people who neither work nor study, so they can get established in work and in society.
+The overall aim of the strategy was to improve opportunities for young people who neither work nor study, so they can get a job and be included in society.
 The strategy was focused on young people between 15 and 25 years of age, with special attention to those who are facing the greatest difficulties in terms of social inclusion.
 Groups specifically targeted were young people with disabilities, those who have not completed upper secondary school and young immigrants.